Product Liability Insurance

 - There were an estimated 144 unintentional non-fire CO poisoning deaths associated with consumer products in 2013.

-- There were an estimated annual average of 28,300 emergency department-treated injuries as a result of television, furniture, and appliance product instability or tip-over incidents in 2018.
+- There was an estimated annual average of 28,300 emergency department-treated injuries as a result of television, furniture, and appliance product instability or tip-over incidents in 2018.

 What Does Product Liability Insurance Cover?